England & Wales See’s Drug-Related Deaths At Record High

 The Government’s policy of dealing with drug and alcohol addiction was hit with fresh criticism this week.
 Why?
-Because official figures reveal drug-related deaths have hit record levels in both England and Wales.
+Because official figures reveal drug-related deaths have hit record levels in both England and Wales, despite figures of drug use being lower than previous years.

 These figures counted coroners’ ruling during the year 2015.